 The number of students enrolled in private schools in the post-pandemic year saw a dip from 42.65 per cent in 2019-2020 to 39.78 per cent in 2020-21, as per Delhi’s Economic Survey 2021-22.

-The pandemic year saw a of Delhi’s private schools in total enrolment after consistently rising every year from 2014-15.
+The pandemic year saw a fall in the share of Delhi’s private schools in total enrolment after consistently rising every year from 2014-15.

 The shift speaks to the inability of parents to pay school fees, given the high fees in Delhi’s private schools.